-Please read this owner's manual thoroughly before your first flight with the UP Summit XC2 so that you are fully acquainted with your new glider.
-This manual gives you information on the entire specific and general flying characteristics of the UP Summit XC2, but it does not replace attending a paragliding school.
+Please read this owner's manual thoroughly before your first flight with the UP Trango XC2 so that you are fully acquainted with your new glider.
+This manual gives you information on the entire specific and general flying characteristics of the UP Trango XC2, but it does not replace attending a paragliding school.
 It is important to note the following points:

-- at the time of delivery the UP Summit XC2 conforms to German Hang Gliding Association (DHV) and/or AFNOR (SHV and ACPUL) requirements (see certification information later in this manual) - any changes being made outside the permitted range of adjustment invalidate any and all claims under the warranty - using this paraglider is exclusively at the risk of the user; the manufacturer or distributor assumes no responsibility for accidents occurring while using it. - it is assumed that the pilot is in possession of the necessary

-- qualifications and provisions of any relevant laws are observed - when reselling the wing please make sure you also give this manual to the new owner.
-The manual is an integrated part of the paraglider and is required for the wing to keep its certification.
+- At the time of delivery the UP Trango XC2 conforms to German Hang Gliding Association (DHV - LTF) and EN requirements (see certification information later in this manual), - This paraglider has been built and tested in accordance with German law.
+It is identical to the tested sample and is airworthy, - Any changes being made outside the permitted range of adjustment invalidate any and all claims under the warranty, - Using this paraglider is exclusively at the risk of the user; the manufacturer or distributor assumes no responsibility for accidents occurring while using it, - It is assumed that the pilot is in possession of the necessary qualifications and provisions of any relevant laws are observed, - When reselling the wing please make sure you also give this manual to the new owner.
+The manual is an integrated part of the paraglider and is required for the wing to keep its certification,